-Software-defined power management (SDPM) is an exciting new technology that enables innovation in how we design and manage power, energy and thermal characteristics of electronic devices.
+Software defined platform management (SDPM) is an exciting new technology that enables innovation in how we design and manage power, energy and thermal characteristics of electronic devices.
 SDPM has three defining characteristics.
-First, SDPM abstracts higher-level power behavior.
-Second, it separates the power management plane from the processing plane.
-And third, SDPM consolidates the power management plane, so that a single software power manager controls multiple processing plane elements.
+First, SDPM abstracts higher-level platform behavior.
+Second, it separates the platform management plane from the processing plane.
+And third, SDPM consolidates the platform management plane, so that a single software platform manager controls multiple processing plane elements.

 is co-founder and CEO of AGGIOS.
 Prior to starting AGGIOS he was ARM’s Vice President responsible for WW OEM and Foundry business development and sales.
 In 1997 Vojin co-founded AXYS Design Automation (Irvine, CA), the pioneer in multicore system design methodology, and served as AXYS Design’s CEO until the acquisition by ARM in 2004.
 Prior to AXYS Design he led simulation and modeling efforts at Rockwell Semiconductors.
 Vojin received his Ph.D. in computer science from Aachen University of Technology in Germany and has published over 60 research papers in statistical signal processing, DSPs, design methodology and embedded software.